code-star/learning/Frontend/Software Architecture/State Management/NgRx.md

 https://app.pluralsight.com/library/courses/ng-conf-2020-session-37/table-of-contents

 Go from inactive to reactive when building Angular apps.
 By the creators of NgRx, Mike Ryan and Brandon Roberts.
 Explains some FP theory and different kind of map operators (e.g. mergeMap).
+A couple of steps beyond the mentioned course "Angular NgRx: Getting Started".

 Watched by:

 * Bart

-https://www.youtube.com/watch?v=T9wOu11uU6U&list=PL55RiY5tL51pHpagYcrN9ubNLVXF8rGVi (dit is een playlist) RxJS what and why, voor iedereen die met RxJS wil beginnen en ook voor alle beginnende Angular devs; goed omdat uitlegd vanuit UI perspectief en alles is dus visueel